manuelVo/foundryvtt-socketlib/README.md

 async socket.executeForOtherGMs(handler, parameters...);
 ```

 Executes a function on the clients of all connected GMs, except for the current user.
 If the current user is not a GM this function has the same behavior as [`socket.executeForAllGMs`](#socketexecuteasgm).
+The function must have been registered using [`socket.register`](#socketregister) before it can be invoked via this function.

 - **handler** can either be the function that should be executed or the name given to that function during registration.
 - **parameters...** the parameters that should be passed to the called function.
 Pass the parameters in comma separated, as you would do for a regular function call.